• Skip to primary navigation

 Ingredients for making oatmeal cookies with cranberries.

-• Oats - Use old fashioned oatmeal or rolled oats.
-The thicker oats work best in this cookie because it adds great texture.
-Do not use instant or one minute oats.
+• Oats - Use old-fashioned oatmeal or rolled oats.
+The thicker oats work best in this cookie because they have a great texture.
+Do not use instant or one-minute oats.

 • Brown sugar - the brown sugar helps keep the cookie soft and chewy